 The United States of America has been a hotspot for immigration ever since the English Puritans sailed on the Mayflower to Plymouth, Massachusetts.
 Often, one hears stories of Europeans making the voyage to Ellis Island, or families south of the border looking for a fresh start.
 All of these immigrant stories feel like they only happen to strangers with no contact to Americans personally, but they are closer than one may think.

 Meet Redlands East Valley sophomore Christine Naser.
 A little over a year ago, she and her family moved to Redlands, California, from Syria.

-When asked how she adjusted to speaking English, Naser answered, “My first language is Arabic.
+Regarding how she adjusted to speaking English, Naser says, “My first language is Arabic.
 I learned a little English in Syria, but we learned it in almost a different accent.
 Here, it was really difficult to learn…you feel like you are weird to other people, like you have a different language and a different mind.
 It becomes easier with time.”